zoevanhavre/zoevanhavre.github.io/talks/Feb2016_WOMBAT/ZvH_WombatSlides.md

 I can share my three reasons!

 1. A sense of urgency,
-2. Tantalizing hope,
+2. tantalizing hope, and
-3. Boundless excitement.
+3. boundless excitement.